Q. Does the Public Records Law require a public body to create a record by collecting information, recording oral statements or otherwise?

 Q. Is an indigent person entitled to waiver of the fee for inspection of copies of records?

 A. Not automatically.
 While indigence is a factor that a public body may consider in deciding whether to grant a request for a fee waiver under ORS 192.440, the overriding factor is the public interest.
-See Section I.D.6.b.(2) Waiver or Reduction of Fees.
+See discussion of Fee Waiver.

-Q. Is a public body obligated to disclose the personal addresses, personal telephone numbers, or Social Security numbers of public employees?
+Q. Is a public body obligated to disclose the personal addresses, or personal telephone numbers of public employees?

 Q. May I obtain names, addresses and telephone numbers of individuals doing business with, licensed by, or seeking to be licensed by public bodies?